 What is MCI?

 Mild Cognitive Impairment (MCI) is defined by the Alzheimer’s Association as a condition which “causes a slight but noticeable and measurable decline in cognitive abilities, including memory and thinking skills.”
 This condition causes cognitive changes.
-However, these changes are not serious enough to interfere with daily life, and therefore, these changes do not meet the diagnostic requirements for dementia.
-It is important to note that a person with MCI is at an increased risk for developing some form of dementia.
+However, these changes are not serious enough to interfere with daily life.
+Therefore, these changes do not meet the diagnostic requirements for dementia.
+It is important to note, a person with MCI is at an increased risk for developing some form of dementia.
 However, according to the Alzheimer’s Association, some with MCI do not get worse and could even improve their condition.

 Mild Cognitive Impairment is a clinical diagnosis determined after a full medical evaluation has been completed, although there are no standard tests or procedures for this diagnosis.
 The diagnosis would be based on the doctor’s professional judgement about the person’s symptoms and medical history.

 It is not yet clear what the causes of MCI are, although it is believed to be caused by changes in the brain — similar to the early stages of dementia.

 There are currently no medications approved by the FDA to treat MCI.
 However, if you or a loved one has been diagnosed with MCI or is exhibiting some or all of the symptoms, there are some positive steps that can be taken to improve the condition and the quality of life of the individual.

 Perform regular exercise to improve circulation and promote nourishment of the brain.